 Communitas International seeks Interns who will assist Planting Pastors and Team Leaders to start and sustain a missionally – focused community of faith.
-Communitas has been planting churches worldwide for almost 50 years.
+Communitas has been planting churches worldwide for over 50 years.
 The Intern will assist the Planting Pastor in the proven methodology employed by the Communitas network of churches of embedding, initiating, practicing, maturing, hubbing, and extending to pattern the church and its community life, while also enjoying great flexibility to adapt to the specific cultural contexts of the area.
 The preferred candidate will be at least a college Junior or volunteer adult who has a great interest in church-planting as well as missional theology and practice.
 The efforts of the Intern will result in greater personal and mission effectiveness which will in turn leave the host project more healthy and thriving due to the efforts of the Intern.

 What Intern Can Expect from local Communitas Team:

 The Intern can expect the following from the leader and local team:

 - You will be welcomed into the place of ministry and given opportunities to embed in the culture.

 - You will meet with your team leader at least weekly to discuss your progress and the ministry/personal work that needs to be done.

 - You will be supported in the transition to the new culture – however, you will also be given the freedom to explore on your own.
 As an intern, you should expect that the local team will give guidance, but not seek to micromanage your stay there.

 - Times of prayer and support as you meet the challenges of living in a new culture.